 The Baltic Film, Media and Arts School has partnership contracts with almost 20 renowned universities worldwide and actively participates in a number of international research projects.

 Our programme is designed for people who are interested in learning how communication can contribute to an organization’s strategy and success as well as in society at large.
+It offers systematic knowledge of modern communication theories, methods and applications.
 Areas covered in the course are media relations, organizational behaviour, strategic communication and planning, stakeholder relations, research methodology, risk and crisis communication and marketing.

 Generally the courses take place Monday through Thursday starting from 16.15 (occasionally some courses can be organized during daytime) and full days on Friday.